-• File Type: This determines what type of file will be created.
-The default is PSD, which does not support re-editability.
+- File Type: This determines what type of file will be created.
+The default is PSD, which does not support reeditability.
 You can also select Smart Photo PSD, JPG or TIFF, if you prefer those formats.
-One other option, Same as Source, will edit the original file; if that file is a Smart Photo PSD, it will open in that format.
+One other option, Same as Source, will edit the original file; if that file is a Smart Photo PSD, it will open in that format. - Color Space: The color space menu determines which RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB.